 Blood Tests

-Blood tests are less common but may be used in specific situations where there is a need for immediate and accurate results.
-Blood tests can detect drugs in the bloodstream, offering a real-time snapshot of drug use.
+Less common than other methods, blood tests may be utilized in specific situations where immediate and accurate results are required.
+These tests can detect drugs in the bloodstream, providing a real-time snapshot of drug use.

 Accuracy and Reliability of CPS Drug Tests in Texas